 And don’t forget to tag me in your creations, I’d love to see your Buddha Bowls.

-The post Vegan Buddha Bowl appeared first on Caroline Høgh Groth.
+The post Vegan Buddha Bowl appeared first on Anna Høgh Groth.

 ]]>